dev-world-rohit/Word-Counter/README.md

 ## Learnings
 1. Practiced context switching.
-2. Practiced basic ooperations of the string in javascripts.
+2. Practiced basic operations of the string in javascripts.

 ## Images of the Project
 ![image](https://github.com/dev-world-rohit/Word-Counter/assets/136791205/8df71a2d-a482-494f-bc81-61ff207981a0)